 A hangover is the unpleasant consequence of having overindulged or had ‘one too many’ alcoholic drinks.
-Symptoms usually appear a few hours after stopping drinking when your blood alcohol content has dropped considerably and is near to zero.
+Symptoms usually appear several hours after stopping drinking when your blood alcohol content has dropped considerably and is near to zero.
 This is usually the morning after a big night out.

 Doctors believe that there are many things that contribute to these unpleasant symptoms, including dehydration and the way alcohol is processed (metabolised) in your body – that is the way your liver breaks down alcohol.
 Inflammation also seems to play a role.

 Your liver processes alcohol in two steps.
 Firstly, an enzyme in your liver cells — alcohol dehydrogenase (ADH) — converts alcohol to a toxic substance called acetaldehyde.
 Acetaldehyde is then converted to acetate (a non-toxic substance) by another enzyme, aldehyde dehydrogenase (ALDH).